Jbuckley3/MongoMuscles/README.md

 #### As a user:

-- I want to sign up for Mongomuscles
+- I want to sign up for MongoMuscles
 - I want to sign into my account
 - I want to change my password
 - I want to sign out of my account